-Around 36 hours after the HCG injection, your donor will undergo egg retrieval in Spain.
+Around 36 hours after the HCG injection, your donor will undergo egg retrieval.
 Using a hollow, ultrasound guided needle, the eggs are gently removed from the fluid-filled (follicular) sacs on the ovaries.
 This is called follicular aspiration.
 The egg donor experiences little or no discomfort during this procedure.
 Clinics in Spain guarantee at least 8 eggs (80 percent of donors provide more than 10).

 Step 4 – Fertilization

 As the eggs are retrieved they are immediately sent to expert embryologists in an IVF laboratory setting where they are identified and prepared for fertilization.
-The eggs are combined with the partner’s sperm or sperm donation for fertilization using IMSI.
+The eggs are combined with the partner’s sperm or donor sprem for fertilization using IMSI.
 After fertilization and over the next three to five days cell division takes place; the fertilized eggs are now called embryos.